Sorry, this entry is only available in Español.

 To me, it is the Square of the Lions, because of the two colossal lion statues that stand in it.
 Their regal bearing makes them stick out like a sore thumb.
 I call one “the Sun” and the other one, “the Moon”, which are the names my daughter spontaneously chose for them last time we went by the square.
 I know they might not seem like the most original of monikers, but they still serve their purpose, which lies in allowing the light of their inner soul to shine through their shell.

 My father didn’t like me developing an aesthetic appreciation of them when I was little.
 He once told me to be very careful, for God could forgive many things, but, apparently, idolatry wasn’t one of them.
-Worshipping false gods was as ...Read more
+Worshipping false gods was ...Read more